mfransham/mfransham.github.io-website-source/content/online-R-resources/_index.md

 [How to perform a meta-analysis with R](https://ebmh.bmj.com/content/22/4/153) by Balduzzi *et al.*: a short tutorial in the *Evidence-Based Mental Health* on doing meta-analysis with the package `meta`

+The website for the `metafor` package has [data and replication code for around 25 meta-analysis papers](http://www.metafor-project.org/doku.php/analyses) using a variety of meta-analysis techniques

-[R packages for meta-analysis](https://cran.r-project.org/view=MetaAnalysis): an overview of the myriad R packages available for meta-analysis
+[R packages for meta-analysis](https://cran.r-project.org/view=MetaAnalysis): an overview of the R packages available for meta-analysis

 ### Missing data methods